 Quietly integrating, empowering, and enriching the lives of individuals we serve, through community involvement.

-Available in Albany, Columbia, Rensselaer, Saratoga and Schenectady counties, Living Resources Day Services is made up of two programs, the Day Community Opportunities Program and Site-Based Day Habilitation.
+Available in Albany, Columbia, Dutchess, Rensselaer, Saratoga, Schenectady and Ulster counties, Living Resources Day Services is made up of two programs, the Day Community Opportunities Program and Site-Based Day Habilitation.

 Day Community Opportunities Program (DCOP)